andrewm4894/netdata/collectors/python.d.plugin/aggregator/README.md

     charts_to_agg:
       # chart name.
       - name: 'system.cpu'
-        # optional aggregation function can be 'mean', 'min', 'max', 'sum'
+        # optional aggregation function can be 'mean', 'min', 'max', 'sum' ('mean' is default).
         agg_func: 'mean'
         # a "," separated string list of specific dimensions to exclude.
         exclude_dims: 'idle'